Dougley/Neko.js/README.md

 Additionally, [ScotchBox](https://github.com/scotch-io/scotch-box) comes with a webserver ([Apache](https://httpd.apache.org/)) which we have taken advatage of to provide a local control panel for viewing chat logs and easily starting/stopping the bot without the need to SSH into the VM.
 You can find this control panel by visting http://192.168.33.20/ in your web browser on the same machine hosting the VM.

-### Want to add functions or help contribute?
+### Want to add features or help contribute?
 We'll gladly let you do our work for us!
 If you have skills in javascript and want to add your own features or bugfixes to Neko.js you may absolutely feel free to send us a pull request.
-Likewise, if you don't exactly have the skills to add your own functions you may leave us a request by submitting a new [issue](https://github.com/TehSeph/Neko.js/issues) with the `suggestion` tag. :)
+Likewise, if you don't exactly have the skills to add your own features you may leave us a request by submitting a new [issue](https://github.com/TehSeph/Neko.js/issues) on github with the `suggestion` tag or PM the idea to [TehSeph](https://github.com/TehSeph) or [Kusoneko](https://github.com/Kusoneko) on [Discord](https://discordapp.com/). :)

 ### License
 The MIT License (MIT)